notbaopham/notbaopham/README.md

 ###

 <p align="left">✨ Coding since 2006 — what started as curiosity turned into a lifelong craft.
-Currently developing a personal game project, <strong>Echoes of SERA</strong> — a passion-fueled blend of combat systems, hand-drawn animation, and original music.
-I design, code, draw, compose, and occasionally touch grass.</p>
+Currently developing a personal game project, programming related helpers, tools, and applications.
+Occasionally touch grass.</p>

 ###